ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Conclusion

 \section{Conclusion}

-This paper presents ADiP, an adaptive-precision systolic array architecture designed to efficiently accelerate matrix multiplication with both symmetric and asymmetric operands.
-ADiP consists of $N$×$N$ adaptive-precision PEs, along with shared shifters and accumulators.
-By supporting multiple precision modes (8b×8b, 8b×4b, and 8b×2b), ADiP significantly increases computational density and data reuse by up to 4×, particularly in asymmetric multi-matrix multiplication scenarios with a shared input matrix.
+This paper presents ADiP, an adaptive-precision systolic array architecture designed to efficiently accelerate matrix multiplication in quantized Transformers and LLMs.
+ADiP consists of $N$×$N$ reconfigurable PEs, along with shared shifters and accumulators.
+By supporting multiple precisions, ADiP significantly increases computational density and data reuse by up to 4×.
 Analytical models are developed to characterize latency and throughput across various configurations.
-In addition, a comprehensive hardware design space exploration is implemented in a 22nm commercial technology, showing up to 4× improvement in throughput with 2× area and power consumption overheads.
-Furthermore, ADiP is evaluated on different attention workloads from GPT-2 Medium, BERT Large, and BitNet-1.58B models, delivering latency improvement of up to 53.6\%, and energy improvement of up to 24.4\% for BitNet-1.58B attention workloads.
-Additionally, ADiP achieves total memory access savings of 40\% and 53.6\% for the attention workloads of BERT Large (4-bit) and BitNet-1.58B (2-bit), respectively.
-At a configuration of 64×64 with 4096 PEs, ADiP achieves a peak throughput of 8.192 TOPS, 16.384 TOPS, and 32.768 TOPS for 8b×8b, 8b×4b, and 8b×2b operations, respectively, making it suitable for quantized Transformer workloads.
+In addition, a comprehensive hardware design space exploration is implemented in a commercial 22nm technology, showing up to 4× higher throughput with 2× area and power consumption overheads.
+Furthermore, ADiP is evaluated on different attention workloads from GPT-2 medium, BERT large, and BitNet-1.58B models, delivering latency improvement of up to 53.6\%, and energy improvement of up to 24.4\% for BitNet-1.58B attention workloads.
+Additionally, ADiP achieves total memory access savings of 40\% and 53.6\% for the attention workloads of BERT large (4-bit) and BitNet-1.58B (2-bit), respectively.
+At a configuration of 64×64 with 4,096 reconfigurable PEs, ADiP achieves a peak throughput of 8.192 TOPS, 16.384 TOPS, and 32.768 TOPS for 8b×8b, 8b×4b, and 8b×2b operations, respectively, making it suitable for quantized Transformer workloads.